1925 Boca Juniors tour to Europe: Spain

-The first match of the tourn was on March 5, 1925, v.
-Celta de Vigo with an attendance of 25,000 spectators.
-Antonio Cerrotti opened the score with only 2' played, becoming the first Argentine footballer to score a goal in Europe.
-During that match, the roof of a near factory collapsed under the weight of several workers that were watching the match.
-Therefore, the game was suspended for 16 minutes.
-Boca Juniors won the match by 3–1.
-Three days after a second game between Boca and Celta was played, and the local team won by the same score.
+The first match of the tour was played on March 5, 1925, v.
+Celta de Vigo before an attendance of 25,000 spectators.
+Antonio Cerrotti opened the scoring after only 2 minutes, becoming the first Argentine footballer to score a goal in Europe.
+During the match, the roof of a nearby factory collapsed under the weight of several workers watching the match, causing the game to be suspended for 16 minutes.
+Boca Juniors went on to win the match by 3–1.
+Three days later, a second game was played between Boca and Celta, and the local team won by the same score.